 Many thanks to Pedro F. Gómez for his assistance with XGen.

-Featured on: COLOSSAL, GIZMODO, THE VERGE, theCreatorsproject, CREATIVE BLOQ, 3dtotal, BEHANCE, SPLOID, LESTERBANKS, CG RECORD, ronenbekerman, CGFeedback.
+Featured on: Daily Planet Show, COLOSSAL, GIZMODO, THE VERGE, theCreatorsproject, CREATIVE BLOQ, 3dtotal, BEHANCE, SPLOID, LESTERBANKS, CG RECORD, ronenbekerman, CGFeedback.

-Nice to see my work has inspired other artists to also have a go.
+Its nice to see that my work has inspired other artists to also have a go.
 Please share your results with me!